Citizen Constituency Services

 Preliminary Research: Our team conducted twenty six internal research meetings & thirteen inspector ride-alongs (resulting in 96 data points), and took steps to lay a foundation for further research and initiatives moving forward.
 We built relationships with many city employees from front-line inspectors to the leadership team and consolidated several relevant city structures into a new department called Build Mobile.

 Qualitative User Research: With a solid understanding of how the system works, we were able to formulate a plan to strategically engage our customers.
 We interviewed a broad range of people who use our business and building services.
-Currenty we have conducted and transcribed 25 user interviews resulting in 462 data points.
-To ensure we were capturing our extremes, we de ned key characteristics from our interviewed users, and mapped them on relativity scales.
+We conducted and transcribed over 30+ user interviews resulting in 1000+ data points.
+To ensure we were capturing our extremes, we needed key characteristics from our interviewed users, and mapped them on relativity scales.
 This illuminated any sectors that our initial outreach had not captured and we tacked on several additional interviews to make sure those perspectives were captured.
 The experiences among each persona were largely similar, despite their different touchpoints within the department, which made our final assessments all the more impactful.
 We found that even if we addressed one group’s frustrations, it would have a cascading effect on all the others.

 For decades, blighted homes have slowly affected the surrounding properties, dragging property values down and creating safety concerns in their wake.
 Even so, a true blight survey had never been conducted before this i-team project kicked off.
 In order to understand how deep a problem runs, you have to understand its extent, so we sought to create Mobile’s first inventory of blight.
 We used Instagram as a pilot, utilizing its mapping feature to take photos of blighted properties and map their locations.